UsabilityEngineering/ux-portfolio-spencerleff/README.md

 # UX Portfolio
 ![Profile](assets/usability_profile_picture.jpg "Profile Picture")

-Hi, I'm Spencer, and I'm a computer science major at Chico State University!
+Hi there!
+My name is Spencer Leff, and I am a computer science major enrolled in the Usability Engineering course at Chico State University.
+Usability is something I have always had an interest in, whether it be getting frustrated at a terribly designed microwave, using a controller to play video games, or even helping my Dad test his music-related IOS apps as a kid.
+Now, as someone pursuing a career path in software, usability will most likely be one of the vital aspects related to my future work!

 ## UX Journal
 [Journal Entry 1](j01/)